ave-dcd/mave_vocabulary/README.md

 `system` and `integration` are required properties. `description` may be used to further describe the generation method `system` and `integration` parameters, and is required if the `system` is set to `other`.
+If the sequence was codon optimized please include this in the `description` field.

 ##### Endogenous locus library method